nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_attendance_details.md

 ## Person collecting the medicine ##
 >> **When implementing:**
 * Emergency Supply
-* Digital Minor Illness Referral Service
+* Community Pharmacy Consultation Service

 Include element(s):

 | Data   Item                    | Description                                                                                     | Cardinality | Values      | Mandatory/required/     optional | FHIR Target              |
 |--------------------------------|-------------------------------------------------------------------------------------------------|-------------|-------------|----------------------------------|--------------------------|
 | Person collecting the medicine | The   person collecting the emergency supply of medicine (if someone other than the   patient). | 0   TO 1    | Free   text | Required                         | Composition.section.text |

 > **Chaperone**
 >> **When implementing:**